grongierisc/Swift-FHIR-Iris/README.md

 <div id='queryHK'/>

-#### How to extrat data from the HealthKit
+#### How to extract data from the HealthKit

-It's done by quering the healthkit Store (HKHealthStore())
+It's done by querying the healthkit Store (HKHealthStore())

-Here we are quering for footsteps.
+Here we are querying for footsteps.

 Prepare the query with the predicate.